 The dominant rooster will be contended by this for around two or three years.
 As he ages, a young and fitter rooster will emerge and take his space in the pecking order, becoming a secondary rooster.

-Hens usually assess roosters according to their ability to stave off other roosters, provide food, and look after the rest of the flock.
+Hens usually assess roosters’ ability to stave off other roosters, provide food, and look after the rest of the flock.

 A single rooster can service up to ten female birds.
 Any more than this, your rooster can become stressed trying to manage the hens.

-Fewer hens also mean that your female birds in the flock will become overworked and battered.
+Fewer hens also mean female birds in the flock will become overworked and battered.

 Even with the ideal ratio of females to males, it is not unusual for your rooster to have one or two favorite females: one that he will return to in preference to others.